magepages/mpdocs/docs/cron-schedule/index.md

 - First time running Cron, all the cron schedules are in Pending Status.
 You can view them at **cron_schedule** table or **Cron Jobs Log** Page.

 - The second time running Cron, there are two case:
-  - Schedules have the time in **scheduled_at** smaller than the current time, Cron Schedules will be executed then finished.
+  - Schedule will be Executed if its starting time is over current time but still smaller than 2 mins (The time set at field **Missed If Not Run Within**)
-  - Schedules
+  - Schedule will be assigned as Missed status if its starting time is over 2 mins

 - You can view or change the Missed Time by: